tnguyen21/smolstate/README.md

 # SmolState

-A minimal reimplementation of the state training loop for perturbation prediction models.
+A minimal reimplementation of the state perturbation model training loop.

 ## Overview

-SmolState provides a simplified, standalone training pipeline for the StateTransitionPerturbationModel, extracting the core training logic from the larger state framework while maintaining compatibility with existing data and model configurations.
+SmolState provides a simplified, standalone training pipeline for the StateTransitionPerturbationModel, inspired by and adapted from `state/src/state/tx/models/state_transition.py`.
+This implementation extracts the core training logic from the larger state framework while maintaining compatibility with existing data and model configurations.

 ## Features